OrianaVenture/VentureValheim/AsocialCartography/README.md

 This mod gives you two new ways to manage map pins from the cartography table: prevent adding and prevent taking.
 By default this mod will prevent the player from adding custom map pins to the cartography table, and allow taking all pins from the table.
 If your friends are less tech savy than you and don't know how to change config files this should fix your problems given they install the mod.
 If you are the only one installing the mod then you can change the ReceivePins config to false to prevent getting all those nasty berry bush pins.

-These toggles only apply to the 5 placable pins in vanilla.
+These toggles only apply to the 5 placable pins in vanilla by default.
 All discovered boss alter locations and other types of pins will still be shared as usual.
 This makes it easier to share the pins that really matter without worrying about clutter.
+If you wish to also filter boss or hildir map pins set IgnoreBossPins and/or IgnoreHildirPins to false and they will be treated as player-placed pins for the other settings.

 ### Map Merging